 I spoke with a corporate recruiter for a global finance firm who listed five tips for veteran job candidates applying through an ATS:

-- Check if you can attach your resume in PDF format.
-This is always preferred as it keeps formatting in place, regardless of which program was used to produce it (e.g. Word, Pages).
-Always check the PDF to be sure formatting stays consistent with what you see on your screen – perhaps you could send it to a friend to confirm that what you see is what they see.
-If the ATS insists you attach a Word doc, send it to yourself first, to remove phantom pages at the end and correct any misaligned paragraphs.
+- Check whether you can attach your resume in a PDF format.
+This is always preferred as it keeps formatting in place, regardless of which program was used to produce it (e.g., Word, Pages).
+Always check the PDF to be sure formatting stays consistent with what you see on your screen; perhaps you could send it to a friend to confirm that what you see is what they see.
+If the ATS insists you attach a Word doc, send it to yourself first to remove phantom pages at the end and correct any misaligned paragraphs.

 - Use the job description to find keywords.
-Recruiters put keywords into job descriptions to make it easier to search, and to match candidates.
+Recruiters put keywords into job descriptions to make it easier to search and match candidates.
 If you are applying through an ATS for a specific job, your resume should have keywords that match the requirements specified in the job description.
-This will make the job of the recruiter so much easier!
+This will make the job of the recruiter so much easier.
 Also, don't just apply for every job opening the company posts, without customizing your submission.
-Recruiters can see if you send your resume in for jobs you are not qualified for, or which are outside of your career path.
+Recruiters can see whether you send your resume in for jobs you are not qualified for, or which are outside of your career path.